-Twix Cups
+Homemade Twix Cups | From Scratch

-These deliciously irresistible and wholesome Twix cups have a cookie base, chewy caramel centre, and are topped with chocolate to finish.
+These deliciously irresistible and wholesome Twix Cups have a cookie base, chewy caramel centre, and are topped with chocolate to finish.
 They’re easy to make and are a filling dessert or snack to enjoy anytime.
 The recipe is also gluten free and can be made dairy free too.

 In This Article

 These Twix cups use very basic ingredients you will likely already have in your fridge and pantry.
 They’re very easy, and relatively quick to make, though there are a few steps to follow.
+Nothing complex, just a little resting time in the freezer for each layer.

 - Almond flour – Used for the base and gives them the cookie crunch you get from Twix.